Keyboard shortcuts

 markspec:paginatenonedeck

-Type directives (glossary, summary, deck) are mutually exclusive. deprecated and references can coexist with a type directive. doc is the default — no directive for it.
-Multiple markspec:references directives declare multiple upstream registries.
-Order matters — registries are searched first to last, with an implicit fallback to RefHub.
+Type directives (glossary, summary, deck) are mutually exclusive.
+Family-hint directives (specs, tests, elements, references without a payload) hint at the predominant entry family in the document — used by markspec format to classify new entries before they carry an identity attribute. references (with a URL payload) can coexist with any type directive. doc is the default — no directive for it.
+Multiple markspec:references directives with URL payloads declare multiple upstream registries; order matters, with an implicit fallback to RefHub.

 glossary and summary are auto-detected from filename (GLOSSARY.md, SUMMARY.md).
-The directive is needed when the file has a different name (e.g., toc.md with markspec:summary). deck is never auto-detected — it always requires an explicit directive.
+Family-hint directives are auto-detected from filename: tests.md implies markspec:tests, elements.md implies markspec:elements, references.md implies markspec:references.
+The directive is needed when the file has a different name. deck is never auto-detected — it always requires an explicit directive.

 Example 15 — deck with pagination: